Kristina01111000/Drws_site/README.md

 pdf
-check all the questions for spelling, grammar, making sense 40Q
+40Q
 80Q
-Check that the paragraphs on the pdf all make sense 40Q  fourth
+Check that the paragraphs on the pdf all make sense 80Q  fourth work on the box at the bottom of pdf
-80Q  fourth
-First paragraph - Keep in mind that the four elements – Fire, Air, Water and Earth – were studied by the smartest and wisest of humankind for literally thousands of years.
-Our predecessors understood how this special foursome represents four essential principles-values-forces that we each balance (whether we’re aware of it or not) in our own unique ways. work on the box at the bottom of pdf
 40Q
 80Q